 All toy scooters should have a CE safety mark.
 If your child's scooter has this CE mark, it is intended to only be used as a toy.

-If the scooter's maximum user weight is 50kg or less, it is most likely a toy scooter and should not be used on public paths.
+If the scooter's maximum user weight is 50kg or less, it is most likely a toy scooter and should not be used on public paths or roads.

 Kick scooters are not toys.
 They are intended to be used in competitive sport.

-They are made and designed to be stronger and more durable.
+They are designed to be stronger and last longer.
 Unlike a toy scooter, they can be used by children heavier than 50kg.

 A kick scooter will not have a CE safety mark.
 But it should have warning labels.
-Make sure it is also age appropriate for your child.
+Make sure it is also suitable for your child's age.

 Child safety when using scooters

-To reduce the risks to your child when they're using a toy or kick scooter, make sure they:
+To reduce the risks to your child, make sure they:

 - never use their scooter on the road